-In the present application, pose estimation is used to link features such as edges, curves or section cuts of a known 3D bucket profile (e.g. from CAD model) with the image of a bucket taken by the inspection system.
-This allows drawing of reference lines and other characteristic features into the images.
+In the present application, pose estimation is used to link features such as edges, curves, or section cuts of a known 3D bucket profile (e.g., from CAD model) with the image of a bucket taken by the inspection system.
+This allows drawing of reference lines and other characteristic features into the images (called Augmented reality, AR).